-4.1 Physical Connectivity
+A. Physical Connectivity

-The main limitation with the previous derivations of both R{com}^{min} and \overline{R}{MST} is that they only hold for large values of n and, similarly, the proportionality constants of both bounds remain unknown.
-In order to quantitatively compare the two bounds, we performed extensive computations to find these constants.
-Fig. 4 shows the transmission range in a 200×200 square network for different numbers of nodes randomly distributed in the network.
-For each point in Fig. 4, we performed 50 experiments, each of them using a different seed number to vary the location of nodes in the network.
-Fig. 4 contrasts \overline{R}{MST} with R{com}^{min} (the numerical values corresponds to the 99 percent confidence interval).
+The main limitation with the previous derivations of both R{com}^{min} and \overline{R}{MST} is that the analytical results presented only hold for large values of n and, similarly, the proportionality constants of both bounds remain unknown.
+In order to quantitatively compare the two bounds we performed extensive computations to find these constants.
+Figure 4 shows the transmission range in a 200x200 square network for different numbers of nodes randomly distributed in the network.
+For each point in Figure 4 we performed 50 experiments, each of them using a different seed number to vary the location of nodes in the network.
+Figure 4 contrasts \overline{R}{MST} with R{com}^{min} (the numerical values corresponds to the 99% confidence interval).